-Today is the Internet’s 50th Birthday*, and that deserves a celebration (whee!) since it will likely go down in history as the greatest technological development of our lifetimes.
+If you’re wondering what compelled me to do a summary of Jane Eyre via memes, well, today is the Internet’s 50th Birthday*!
+And that deserves a celebration (whee!) since it will likely go down in history as the greatest technological development of our lifetimes.

 All of that is to say, the book lover and technology lover in me are coming together to ring in the internet’s big five-oh properly.
 So, here’s Jane Eyre, as Told Through Internet Memes.
 Hope you enjoy!